 SUPPLIES YOU WILL NEED TO MAKE RESIN GALAXY ART:

 - Mixing cups and stir sticks

-- Resin dyes and pigments (red, blue, black and pearl)
+- Resin transparent dyes and opaque pigments (red, blue, black and pearl)

 - Floating frame

 While you can use a canvas for this project, you can create an even cooler effect by picking up a floating frame from your local craft store.
 Floating frames have a backing made of clear plastic, instead of cardboard or wood.
 Typically, this creates a transparent mat around your photo.
 We will use the floating frame for a different reason.